parthiv-dev/decentralised-trading-platform/README.md

 - the in-built Ownable (modifier)
 - an auxiliary mapping which maps user addresses to bool (true = allowed to mint; false = not allowed to mint)
 - a modifier onlyAuthorized which check if either of the above is true for a given user

+**Secure minting** has been implemented by the use of the [OpenZeppelin ERC271 contract](https://docs.openzeppelin.com/contracts/4.x/erc721).
+Specifically we used the modified the `safeMint()` function.

 #### TradingPlatform Contract